15 Important Motorcycle Hand Signals For Group Rides

 14. Single File

-If you’re leading a motorcycle ground and noticed a single lane ahead, simply “extend your left index finger and bend your arm up to the sky“.
-It’s a warning signal that narrow roads are ahead and all have to fit in a single line.
+If you’re leading a motorcycle ground and notice a single lane ahead, “extend your left index finger and bend your arm up to the sky.”
+It’s a warning signal that narrow roads are ahead, and all must fit in a single line.

 15. Double File